 The long-term planning was to supply water from the Coronation Dam to the Khambi area, but an indepth study by ZDM concluded that the Coronation Dam will not be a sustainable solution for the long-term additional demand, and the cost per capita would be too high.
-ZDM is currently equipping sustainable local sources closer to Khambi area, which will result in a substantial saving in bulk infrastructure.
+ZDM is currently equipping a sustainable local source with a new rising main to the WTW to augment the current water supply.